vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Colossal Roar and Destructive Impact.
-- Because you will take constant damage from Chain Link and Collapsing Foundation, Earth Shield is a good talent option for HPS.
+- Because you will take constant damage from Chain Link and Collapsing Foundation, {{ site.data.talent.earth_shield}} is a good talent option for HPS.

 **Utilities:**
 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members position out of Destructive Stomp or Falling Rubble.

 **Notes:**
-- Because of the Chain Link mechanic, be careful about your time spent in Ghost Wolf, especially if you are paired with a player less mobile.
+- Because of the Chain Link mechanic, be careful about your time spent in {{ site.data.spell.ghost_wolf}, especially if you are paired with a player less mobile.

 </div>
 </div>